Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

 • Closed during winter months

-Conclusion: Hamburg Stadtpark - relaxation, fun, and culture combined
+Conclusion: Hamburg Stadtpark – Combining relaxation, fun, and culture

-Plenty of attractions and leisure activities: That's what the city park in Hamburg has to offer.
-Whether you are interested in the historical sculptures, want to take a swim in the city park lake, or simply relax on the spacious lawns - you just have to decide.
+Numerous attractions and recreational opportunities: That is the city park in Hamburg.
+Whether you are interested in the historic sculptures, want to take a swim in the city park lake, or simply wish to relax on the expansive lawns – you just have to decide.

 FAQ - Hamburg City Park

-Dogs are allowed in the Hamburg City Park, however, they must be kept on a leash.
-There are specific dog meadows where the dogs can run freely.
-Make sure to clean up after your dog.
+Dogs are allowed in Hamburg's city park, but they must be on a leash.
+There are special dog areas where the four-legged friends can run freely.
+Make sure to dispose of your dog's waste.

 There are several ways to rent bicycles.
 Various providers offer rental bikes that can be rented by the hour or for the whole day.

-The city park offers designated barbecue areas that can be used for free.
-These areas are equipped with barbecue stations and provide enough space for a cozy outdoor barbecue.
+The city park offers designated barbecue areas that can be used free of charge.
+These areas are equipped with grill stations and provide enough space for a cozy barbecue outdoors.

-The planetarium in Hamburg's Stadtpark offers a variety of astronomical shows, laser shows, concerts, and a spectacular view over the park and the city from the observation platform.
+The planetarium in Hamburg's Stadtpark offers a variety of astronomical shows, laser shows, and concerts, as well as a spectacular view over the park and the city from the observation platform.

 deutsch Deutsch English English